jkim05/Technical-Projects/README.md

 **Jefferson Kim**

-This repository serves as a comprehensive showcase of my technical proficiency and practical application of skills developed throughout my academic journey in Information Technology.
+This repository serves as a comprehensive showcase of my technical proficiency and practical application of skills developed throughout my academic journey and professioanl experience.
 Here, you will find a curated collection of projects and coursework that highlights my capabilities in:

 **Software Development:**
 - Demonstrating robust programming, algorithmic design, and object-oriented principles.